 Credit score and report

-Your credit report on the other hand is an in-depth look at your credit history.
+While your score is a snapshot, your credit report is an in-depth look at your financial history.
 There are three reports, one from each of the main three credit bureaus — Experian, Equifax and TransUnion.
 The reports share information regarding your current credit situation along with any loan history or previous credit accounts.
-The scores you receive are based on the information found on the reports.
+Your score is based on the information found on the reports.

 When applying for a personal loan, you will undergo a hard credit pull.
 This is how lenders look at your full credit report.
 A hard pull can temporarily decrease your score.
 When applying for prequalification, though, you will undergo a soft pull where lenders just look at your credit score.

-How to meet credit score and report requirements: Before applying for a personal loan it is smart to work to improve your credit by paying down remaining debts and keep your credit utilization rate low.
-While every lender holds its own requirements, generally a score in at least the mid 600s is needed.
+Before applying for a personal loan, it is smart to work to improve your credit by paying down other debts.
+Every lender has its own requirements, but generally a score in at least the mid-600s is needed.

-Most lenders require a certain income in order to apply, while this number is not always disclosed it can be helpful to gauge where you fall in that lender’s measure.
+Most lenders require a certain income in order to qualify for a loan.
+While this threshold is not always disclosed, it can be helpful to gauge where you fall in that lender’s measure.
 If your income is on the middle to low side it is wise to start your personal loan shopping journey with lenders that disclose an income close to yours.

 Similar to credit, income is used to measure risk.
 From the perspective of a lender, borrowers with a high income have a higher likelihood of paying back the loan.
 Low income, on the other hand, may equate to higher rates because of the risk that lenders would be taking on.

-A borrower’s debt-to-income (DTI) ratio is, as it sounds, the percentage difference between your monthly debt payments and your monthly gross income.
+A borrower’s debt-to-income ratio is the percentage difference between your monthly debt payments and your monthly gross income.
 Lenders factor in this number as a measurement of how likely you are to be able to pay all of your debts each month.
-The higher your DTI, the more of a perceived risk it is to lend to you — which in turn can result in higher rates.
+The higher your DTI ratio, the more of a perceived risk it is to lend to you — which in turn can result in higher rates.